Viktor Shklovsky: Biography

 Shklovsky participated in the February Revolution of 1917.
-Subsequently, the Russian Provisional Government sent him as an assistant Commissar to the Southwestern Front where he was wounded and got an award for bravery.
-After that he was an assistant Commissar of the Russian Expeditionary Corps in Persia (see Persian Campaign).
+Subsequently, the Russian Provisional Government sent him as an assistant Commissar to the Southwestern Front; he was wounded (July 1917) and won an award for bravery.
+After that he served in Persia as an assistant Commissar of the Russian Independent Caucasian Cavalry Corps in the Persian campaign.

-Shklovsky returned to St. Petersburg in early 1918, after the October Revolution.
-During the Civil War he opposed Bolshevism and took part in an anti-Bolshevik plot organised by members of the Socialist-Revolutionary Party.
-After the conspiracy was discovered by the Cheka, Shklovsky went into hiding, traveling in Russia and Ukraine, but was eventually pardoned in 1919 due to his connections with Maxim Gorky, and decided to abstain from political activity.
-His two brothers were executed by the Soviet regime (one in 1918, the other in 1937) and his sister died from hunger in St. Petersburg in 1919.
+Shklovsky returned to St. Petersburg in January 1918, after the October Revolution of November 1917.
+During the early stages of the Russian Civil War of 1917 to 1922 he opposed Bolshevism and took part in an anti-Bolshevik plot organised by members of the Socialist-Revolutionary Party.
+After the Cheka discovered the conspiracy, Shklovsky went into hiding, traveling in Russia and Ukraine, but was eventually pardoned in 1919 due to his connections with Maxim Gorky, and decided to abstain from political activity.
+His two brothers were executed by the Soviet régime (one in 1918, the other in 1937) and his sister died from hunger in St. Petersburg in 1919.

-Shklovsky integrated into Soviet society and even took part in the Russian Civil War, serving in the Red Army.
-However, in 1922, he had to go into hiding once again, as he was threatened with arrest and possible execution for his former political activities, and he fled via Finland to Germany.
-In Berlin, in 1923, he published his memoirs about the period 1917–22 under the title Сентиментальное путешествие, воспоминания (Sentimental'noe puteshestvie, vospominaniia, A Sentimental Journey), alluding to A Sentimental Journey Through France and Italy by Laurence Sterne, an author he much admired and whose digressive style had a powerful influence on Shklovsky's writing.
-In the same year he was allowed to return to the Soviet Union, not least because of an appeal to Soviet authorities that he included in the last pages of his epistolary novel Zoo, or Letters Not About Love.
+Shklovsky integrated into Soviet society and even served in the Red Army in the Civil War.
+However, in 1922 he had to go into hiding once again, as he was threatened with arrest and possible execution for his former political activities; he fled via Finland to Germany.
+In Berlin in 1923 he published his memoirs about the period 1917–22 under the title Сентиментальное путешествие, воспоминания (Sentimental'noe puteshestvie, vospominaniia, A Sentimental Journey), alluding to A Sentimental Journey Through France and Italy (1768) by Laurence Sterne, an author Shklovsky much admired and whose digressive style had a powerful influence on his writing.
+In the same year he was allowed to return to the Soviet Union, not least because of an appeal to Soviet authorities that he included in the last pages of his epistolary novel Zoo, or Letters Not About Love (Berlin: Helikon, 1923).

 The Yugoslav scholar Mihajlo Mihajlov visited Shklovsky in 1963 and wrote: "I was much impressed by Shklovsky's liveliness of spirit, his varied interests and his enormous culture.
 When we said goodbye to Viktor Borisovich and started for Moscow, I felt that I had met one of the most cultured, most intelligent and best-educated men of our century."

 He died in Moscow in 1984.